jschoch/ESPels/README.md

 - [ ] Add backlash compensation
 - [ ] turn on task monitoring and display via web ui
 - [ ] smooth RPM for display
+- [ ] store position after disengaging slave so you can re-index if you re-engage

 Misc:

-display mm
-add diag screen for old display mode of steps vs mm fix display wrapping
+add debug move 10mm via web ui when in debug mode display mm add diag screen for old display mode of steps vs mm fix display wrapping